Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Methodology

 Zero-shot and few-shot learning are directly querying LLMs without updating their pre-trained parameters.
 The zero-shot technique only uses instructions in its prompts, while the few-shot technique contains several concrete examples in its prompts.

 There are various zero-shot and few-shot applications in the domain of transportation systems.
-For instance, Zhang et al. \cite{zhang2023trafficgpt} proposed TrafficGPT, a fusion of ChatGPT traffic foundation models, which demonstrates zero-shot ChatGPT's ability to analyze traffic data and provide insightful support for transportation management systems.
-Additionally, Li et al. \cite{li2024urbangpt} introduced UrbanGPT, an urban traffic spatio-temporal prediction framework, which also utilizes LLMs' zero-shot reasoning.
+For instance, Li et al. \cite{li2024urbangpt} introduced UrbanGPT, an urban traffic spatio-temporal prediction framework, which also utilizes LLMs' zero-shot reasoning.
 Furthermore, few-shot prompts can provide LLMs with more traffic domain knowledge contained in text descriptions, so that LLMs can better consider spatial-temporal factors and their inter-dependencies in traffic prediction tasks \cite{guo2024explainable}.

 Modern LLMs have demonstrated strong performance at tasks defined on-the-fly without fine-tuning \cite{brown2020language}.
 The zero-shot technique can achieve great task-agnostic performance, while the few-shot technique can produce even better outcomes.
-Without the need for training, LLMs can already be a great ingredient in the development of mobility forecasting frameworks in transportation systems.
+Without the need for training, LLMs can already be a great ingredient in the development of time series prediction frameworks in transportation systems.

+Without further fine-tuning or training, TrafficGPT directly leverages pre-trained language models (e.g., GPT-3.5, ChatGLM3-6B, Qwen-14B-Chat, and InternLM-Chat-20B) to perform deductive reasoning, facilitated by the orchestration of the task request, the set of available traffic foundation models (TFMs), and the reasoning history in the prompts \cite{zhang2024trafficgpt}.
+In addition, de Zarz{\`a} et al. \cite{de2023llm} also proposed to apply the pre-trained LLMs without training.
+With detailed instructions, well-structured prompts, and contextual information (e.g., PCA loading strings, and the type of traffic accidents), the LLMs were able to perform extraction of human-understandable patterns and relationships embedded within the traffic data through zero-shot inferences.